Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Mixed Measures and Weighted Surface Area

 \begin{rem} In the above, all we actually require is that the density of $\mu$ is $C^2$ in a neighborhood of $A.$ Furthermore, in the case when $B$ is of the class $C^2_+,$ we can weaken the condition on the density of $\mu$ to only being Lipschitz in a neighborhood of $A.$ \end{rem}

 \begin{rem} In fact, we can define the weighted mixed surface area measure even when $A$ is not $C^2_+$.
-Inspired by Lemma~\ref{l:second}, we first define $\mu(K;f):=\int_{\s^{n-1}}f(u)dS_{\mu,K}(u)$ for any $f\in C(\s^{n-1})$, so that the representation formula for the mixed measure $\mu(K;L)$ may be written concisely as $\mu(K;L)=\mu(K;h_L)$.
+Inspired by Lemma~\ref{l:second}, we first define $\mu(K;f):=\int_{\s^{n-1}}f(u)dS^{\mu}_{K}(u)$ for any $f\in C(\s^{n-1})$, so that the representation formula for the mixed measure $\mu(K;L)$ may be written concisely as $\mu(K;L)=\mu(K;h_L)$.
 Now define, for any $f\in C(\s^{n-1})$, the quantity

 this definition is, of course, inspired by \eqref{eq:limit_def_alt}.
-We observe that for any fixed convex bodies $A$ and $B$, $\mu(A;B,\cdot)$ is a continuous linear functional on $C(\s^{n-1})$, and the Riesz-Markov-Kakutani representation theorem therefore guarantees that it can be written as an integral with respect to a signed measure on the sphere.
+We observe that for any fixed convex body $A$ containing the origin in its interior and compact, convex set $B$, $\mu(A;B,\cdot)$ is a continuous linear functional on $C(\s^{n-1})$, and the Riesz-Markov-Kakutani representation theorem therefore guarantees that it can be written as an integral with respect to a signed measure on the sphere.
 This signed measure is what we define as $(n-1)dS^\mu_{A;B}$, to be consistent with Theorem~\ref{t:double_deriv}.
 Note that unlike the weighted surface area, which was defined as the pushforward of a measure on $\partial K$ by the Gauss map in Definition~\ref{def:surface_mu}, we have not given an explicit description for the weighted mixed surface area measure $S^\mu_{A;B}$; this is, however, not surprising since such an explicit description is not available even in the case of Lebesgue measure. \end{rem}

 \begin{rem} We note that the expression \eqref{eq:WMSAM} for $S^\mu_{A;B}$ is particularly nice in the case of a probability measure $\mu$ on $\R^n$, because in this case, the function $\nabla \phi/\phi$ that appears in the second term is the so-called score function that arises naturally in the definition of Fisher information.
 The score function is central in the study of entropy power inequalities (see, e.g., \cite{Sta59, MB07, JMMR23}).
 For example, when $\mu=\gamma_n$ is the Gaussian measure, the score function $\nabla \phi(x)/\phi(x)=-x$, so that we have the pleasant form